kdpenner/donald_must_vacate/README.md

 roaming free.

-If you go to a gathering of 10 random people, some of these people won't be infected; the remainder may be.
+If you go to a gathering of 10 random people, some of these people won't be infected.
+The remainder may be.
 The probability shown in the bottom plot is the probability that at least 1 person in the random group of 10 is infected.
+If the probability is 100%, one or more people are infected---there is no doubt.
-When the probability is 1, at least 1 person is infected---there is no doubt.
-When the probability is 0, no person is infected---there is no doubt.
+If the probability is 0%, no person is infected---there is no doubt.
+If the probability is 0.2, you are more certain that one or more people are infected than if the probability is 0.1.

 Credit for this idea goes to [Chande et al. (2020)][3].
 The model is very simple and should be taken with many grains of salt.